 Blueberries ‘n Cream Cupcakes.

-These blueberries ‘n cream cupcakes are bursting with vanilla, juicy blueberries, and a hint a lemon.
+These blueberries ‘n cream cupcakes are bursting with vanilla, juicy blueberries, and a hint of lemon.
 Top them with lush cream cheese frosting and they’ll be a new favorite!

 We are headed to sunny Mexico tomorrow for my best friend’s wedding!
 Kristen and Seth are our good friends here in Baltimore; Kristen was my college roomie and I’m so excited to be by her side on her wedding day.